sharonandisi/triangle-tracker1/README.md

 This is a program that allows the user to input three sides of a triangle and then returns whether the triangle is a scalene, or iscosceles, or equilateral or if it isn't a triangle.
 #### By **{Sharon Andisi}**
 ## Description
-{This is a simple website ;containing a triangle tracker program. that allows the user to input three sides of a triangle and then returns whether the triangle is a scalene, or iscosceles, or equilateral or if it isn't a triangle. :https://github.com/sharonandisi/portfolio-landing-page.git }
+{This is a simple website ;containing a triangle tracker program. that allows the user to input three sides of a triangle and then returns whether the triangle is a scalene, or iscosceles, or equilateral or if it isn't a triangle.
+Here is a link to the deployed website on github :https://github.com/sharonandisi/portfolio-landing-page.git }
 ## BDD
 Behaviour (The program should handle)| Input Example (When it receives) | Output Example (It should return)
 ----------------------------------| ------------- | -------------